 UNIVERSITY PRESS BOOKS FOR PUBLIC AND SECONDARY SCHOOL LIBRARIES

-Due to the unexpected impacts of the COVID-19 pandemic the University Press Books for Public and Secondary School Libraries has been put on a hiatus.
+Due to the Central Office staff restructure/reorganization the University Press Books for Public and Secondary School Libraries remains on hiatus.
 We anticipate that this program will resume when the Central Office staff restructure/reorganization has been completed.